PathwayCommons/cpath2/cpath2-mvn/distribution/src/main/etc/readme.txt

 #$JAVA_HOME/bin/java -DCPATH2_HOME=$CPATH2_HOME -Djava.io.tmpdir=$CPATH2_HOME/tmp -cp /path-to/MyDataCleanerImpl.class;/path-to/MyDataConverterImpl.class -Xss65536k -Xmx2g -jar cpath2.jar -premerge

 sh cpath2.sh -merge
-#sh cpath2.sh -merge <IDENTIFIER>
+#sh cpath2.sh -merge <IDENTIFIER> --force

-# create full-text index (currently, it's required for the "main" cpath2 db only, only for the webservice app)
+# create full-text index:
-sh cpath2.sh -create-index main
+sh cpath2.sh -create-index

 Optionally (though highly recommended), you can also create a 'blacklist' (i.e. ignore list) for the graph queries.
 The graph queries will simply not traverse through the entities in this list and the entity references in the list will be eliminated